 Velu, C and M. Khanna.
 (2013) Business Model Innovation in India, Journal of Indian Business Research, 5(3), 156-170.

 Velu, C. (2012) Entrepreneurship and Innovation in Financial Institutions, Quantitative Finance, 12(6), 831-837 (Lead article).

 Velu, C., S. Iyer and J. Gair.
 (2012) Dominance and Innovation: A Returns-Based Beliefs Approach, Applied Stochastic Models in Business and Industry, 28, 261-284.

 Iyer, S. and C. Velu.
 (2006) Real Options and Demographic Decisions, Journal of Development Economics, 80, 39-58.

-Velu, C. (2018) Coopetition and Business Models, in Chiambaretto, P., Czakon, W., Anne-Sophie Fernandez, A and Le Roy, F. Handbook of Coopetition Strategies in the Routledge Companion on Coopetition Strategy, forthcoming.
+Velu, C. (2018) Coopetition and Business Models, in Chiambaretto, P., Czakon, W., Anne-Sophie Fernandez, A and Le Roy, F. Handbook of Coopetition Strategies in the Routledge Companion on Coopetition Strategy, Routledge.

 Meeks, G and C. Velu.
 (2018) Ten years from the crash: time to row back on financial regulation and compliance?
 LSE Business Review, August.
 Article

 Velu, C., P.A.
 Smart and M. Phillips.
 (2016).
 The Imperative for Business Model Innovation: A Research and Practice Perspective, White paper by University of Cambridge and University of Exeter.
 White Paper